 Barb Holdridge was intrigued when her good friend recommended a new type of travel.
 But, she didn’t know she’d also catch the volunteering abroad “bug” so quickly!
-Sixteen years and 10 trips later, Barb says that international volunteer travel is “the” way to learn from local people, build long lasting friendships, and have fun while doing something meaningful.
-In this interview with Marketing Assistant Millie Pinakoulaki, Barb reflects on her four trips each to Poland and the Cook Islands, and her programs in Greece and Italy.
+Another volunteer on a different service program encouraged her to branch out further.
+Sixteen years and 10 programs afterward, Barb says that international volunteer travel is “the” way to learn from local people, build long lasting friendships, and have fun while doing something meaningful.
+In this interview with Marketing Coordinator Millie Pinakoulaki, Barb reflects on her journeys as a Global Volunteer.

 What got the ball rolling for you in 2003?

 My friend Kenita Gibbins found Global Volunteers and invited me to go to Poland with her in the spring of 2003.
 We had a wonderful experience there teaching conversational English to Polish students.
 Kenita and I enjoyed it so much we went back to Poland in the spring 2005, returning with our husbands in 2007 and 2009.
 Poland is a wonderful place to serve and travel.
 After four times in Poland, I can say that the program itself is great; you get the opportunity to build connections with the children there while you interact and build friendship with your teammates.
 I have always enjoyed working with the students.
 Great fun!
 The leadership is also amazing.
 Dorota, the Poland Country Manager, is for sure one of my reasons for returning.
 Gracious, knowledgeable, efficient, caring, a most enjoyable and gifted team leader.
 I have told many people about the program and the excellent leadership.

 How did you decide to branch out to the Cook Islands, Italy and Greece?